Vodafone exits Italy in final step in CEO's growth plan | Business

 "Going forward, our businesses will be operating in growing telco markets - where we hold strong positions - enabling us to deliver predictable, stronger growth in Europe," Della Valle said.
 Investors in Vodafone, the mobile group that expanded across Europe and Africa in the first decade of the century, have been promised better growth for years.

-But it has struggled against new rivals in Spain and Italy that have slashed tariffs, and strategic mistakes in its largest market, Germany.
-Della Valle replaced the boss of Germany, Philippe Rogge, with Vodafone UK's Ahmed Essam in the new role of Executive Chairman of Germany and Chief Executive European Markets on Friday.
+But it has struggled against new entrants in Spain and Italy who have slashed tariffs, and strategic mistakes in its largest market, Germany.
+The company said on Friday it would replace the boss of Germany, Philippe Rogge, with Vodafone UK's Ahmed Essam in a new role of Executive Chairman Germany and Chief Executive European Markets.

+Della Valle, an Italian who joined Vodafone in the country in 1994 and became the group's chief financial officer in 2018, has not delayed taking action to address underperformance since moving to the top job in April last year, unlike her predecessor who faced criticism for not biting the bullet.
+Analysts said the deals in Italy and Spain, plus the cut to the dividend, would improve Vodafone's financial profile, including payout coverage, but they increased the pressure for the German business to improve.

+One top 20 shareholder, who spoke on condition of anonymity, said Vodafone had not secured knock out prices for its two assets, and the dividend cut was at the higher end of expectations.
+But the investor said the company needed to strip the business back to its core, and start growing again.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)